robermar23/kube-pi/README.md

 ./install_nrpe_Source.sh
 ```

-At this point its about setting up your nagios core serer to monitor these nodes through check_nrpe.
+At this point its about setting up your nagios core server to monitor these nodes through check_nrpe.

 ## Phase 10: Kubernetes Local/Remote Volume Provisioning